Absent Chavez dominates Venezuelan state elections

 "I'm surprised.
 In the presidential election I got here at 3 a.m. and there were a lot of people in line.
 Today I got here at 5 a.m. and I was the first person," said Nathaly Betancourt, who was voting in the western city of Punto Fijo.

-Opposition sympathizers complained that centers in affluent anti-Chavez sectors of Caracas crucial for Capriles were notably empty.
+Opposition sympathizers complained that centres in affluent anti-Chavez sectors of Caracas crucial for Capriles were notably empty.
 Many Venezuelans have already left on Christmas holidays.

 The nation was more focused on Chavez's recovery in Cuba from Tuesday's six-hour operation - his fourth since he was diagnosed with cancer in the pelvic region in mid-2011.